epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-05-result.md

 The important point is that it inherits from ``Result`` base class which is capable to preserve the result during transitioning to the source screen.
 Our result holds two data properties which will be used on the source View Model.
 As you can see, base ``Bundle`` is used to safely preserve the values.

 ### Source View Model

+We're updating a bit the View Model used in the previous tutorials.

 ```cs
 using System.Threading.Tasks;